-The Fuel Delivery Pipeline Corridor consists of three pipelines in a proposed 45 m wide right-of-way to transport processed fuel products to the Marine Terminal Site.
+The Fuel Delivery Pipeline Corridor consists of three 18 inch pipelines in a proposed 45 m wide right-of-way to transport processed fuel products to the Marine Terminal Site.
 The pipelines will be buried and the final width of the ROW will depend on staging, sequencing and construction methodology for installation of the three pipelines as well as factors such as terrain and soil considerations.
+The length of the pipelines will be approximately 23 km, well below the length of 40 km required to exceed BC Environmental Assessment Act Reviewable Projects Regulation thresholds.
 To accommodate changes in the pipeline alignment, the pipeline footprint includes a 100 m buffer on either side of the center line of the ROW.
 Surge tanks will be constructed at the downstream end of the pipelines to enable loading of fuel.
-See Table 6-4 for additional information.